quirkyquixote/zebu/README.md

 The zz_tree struct manages a full tree, including resource allocation.
 Individual nodes are of type zz_node.

-To create a tree, you must provide a list of valid node types zz_node_type: the index of the object in the table represents the "token", and the type includes a string that is used to print the token in error messages and a field indicating what kind of data may be attached to that kind of node.
+Trees may take a list of token names, provided as a string array: the position of each string in the array refers to the token field of zz_node and is used to format a number of error messages, mostly through the zz_match and zz_match_end functions.

-Leaves in the AST may hold data of type int, unsigned int, double, char\* (automatically allocated by the tree), or void\* (the referenced memory must be managed by the user); inner nodes do not hold data, just more nodes.
+All nodes in the AST may hold data of type int, unsigned int, double, char\* (automatically allocated by the tree), or void\* (the referenced memory must be managed by the user).

+Trees can be given a node size larger than sizeof(struct zz_node): the extra bytes may be used to store user-defined fields.